 As you may be aware, school districts are petitioned with increasing numbers of requests to restrict the access of non-custodial parents to students each year.
-In response to these requests, Lemont-Bromberek Combined School District 113A informs parents that, unless the access of the non-custodial parent is restricted by an order of protection entered by a court, the school district is unable to honor such requests.
+In response to these requests, Lemont-Bromberek

+Combined School District 113A informs parents that, unless the access of the non-custodial parent is restricted by an order of protection entered by a court, the school district is unable to honor such requests.
 Once the identity of an adult as the parent of a student has been established, school personnel have no way of knowing whether the non-custodial parent is exercising legitimate and legal visitation rights, picking up the child by agreement with the custodial parent, or otherwise.
-The school district has no right or obligation to attempt to enforce the terms of court orders and responsibilities (other than an order of protection) of the custodial and non-custodial parents with respect to access to the students.
-Further, it is inappropriate to place school personnel between the parents by asking them to enforce such orders.
+While the school district will attempt to enforce the terms of certain court orders provided to the district, such as orders of protection, the school district is not obligated to interpret information and make determinations about the rights of access of custodial and non-custodial parents.
+Further, it is inappropriate to place school personnel between the parents.
 If an order of protection is entered against the non-custodial parent commanding that he or she have no access to the student or to the student's records, school personnel will do everything possible to comply with such an order.
-However, absent an order of protection, school personnel cannot take responsibility for knowing or adhering to whatever arrangements former spouses have made with regard to visitation rights and other issues of that nature.
+However, absent an order of protection, school personnel cannot take responsibility for knowing or adhering to whatever arrangements parents have made with regard to visitation rights and other issues of that nature.
 We ask that parents not hesitate to call us to discuss this topic.